 Despite all the services these two fruit-bearing plants provide, they are not being cultivated.
 However, some residents have chosen to preserve them in front of their houses, in their fields, and in their gardens.
 These methods do not guarantee the future of these stands.
 Much effort must be made to ensure the long-term viability of these two plant resources.
 The only way to successfully conserve them is through the integration of these species into agroforestry.

 COMPETING INTERESTS DISCLAIMER:

-Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.
+Authors have declared that they have no known competing financial interests OR non-financial interests, or personal relationships that could have appeared to influence the work reported in this paper.

 References